 Following the conceptualisation, measurements of research concepts are described in depth since operationalisation is the process of turning concepts into measurable variables.
+Operationalisation is a method used to arrange how data required is collected based on certain variables (Creswell, 2009).

 The next table summarises the conceptualisation and operationalisation of company-characteristic-related variables.

-Research variable Content Definition Source Measuremen t Primary The sector of the economy that extracts or harvests products from the earth.
+Research variable Content Definition Source Measurement Primary The sector of the economy that extracts or harvests products from the earth.
 This sector includes activities like agriculture, fishing, forestry, and mining.
 It is the foundation of all other sectors as it provides the raw materials needed for manufacturing and production.
 Sector Secondary Comprises activities that transform, process, or manufacture goods from raw materials into finished or semi-finished products.
 This includes industries like manufacturing, construction, and utilities.
 The goods produced in this sector serve as a base for the provision of services in the tertiary sector.
 Eurostat, 2023 Nominal Tertiary The sector of the economy that concerns services.
 It is distinct from the secondary sector (manufacturing) and the primary sector (which concerns extraction such as mining, agriculture and fishing).
 Ownership Foreign Enterprises that are ultimately majority controlled by a non-resident entity, either a natural or legal person.
-European Commission, Nominal o whership Domestic Enterprises that are incorporated in and conduct business affairs in its own country.
-2001 T (OIIIII Micro Micro enterprises are having fewer than 10 persons employed.
-Company Small Small enterprises are having 10 to 49 persons employed.
-Eurostat, 2023 Ordinal size Medium Medium-sized enterprises are employing 50 to 249 persons.
-20.00000, 2020 Large Large enterprises are having 250 or more persons employed.
+European Commission, Nominal Domestic Enterprises that are incorporated in and conduct business affairs in its own country.
+2001 Micro Micro enterprises are having fewer than 10 persons employed.
+Ordinal Company size Small Small enterprises are having 10 to 49 persons employed.
+Medium-sized enterprises are employing Eurostat, 2023 Medium Large 50 to 249 persons.
+Large enterprises are having 250 or more persons employed.
 Net income Net income of companies (public data) The value for the fiscal year of sold (finished and semi-finished) products, materials, goods, and performed services, increased with surcharges and mark-ups, containing registration, excise, and energy taxes, reduced by discounts, and excluding value-added tax (VAT).
 This category also includes the invoiced, VAT-excluded value of product sales and services provided to a foreign-based company or another Hungarian branch of a foreign-based company.
-KSH, 2023; nemzeticegtar.h u Interval Technologica l intensity Technologica l intensity of products and services Technologica l intensity of company operational processes The extent to which machines and technology in general support autonomous human action during work processes.
+KSH, 2023; nemzeticegtar.h u Interval Technologica I intensity Technologica l intensity of products and services Technologica l intensity of company operational processes The extent to which machines and technology in general support autonomous human action during work processes.
 Technological intensity is defined as the level of knowledge incorporated in companies' products in every industrial sector, and this indicator is typically measured by dividing the average R&D spending by the firm's revenue.
-OECD, 2003, 2007 Ordinal, Likert-scale (1-4)
+OECD, 2003, 2007 Ordinal, Likert- scale (1-4)